 A Yahoo patent application published this past week explains how the search engine might expand queries to include nicknames for a person when a given name is used in a query, or expand a search to include a given name when a nickname is used in a query so that a searcher can search nicknames.

-Expanding queries for names like this is only useful when the results returned are actually relevant for the search.
+Expanding queries for names like this is only useful when the results returned are relevant for the search.
 For example, someone looking for “Prince William,” of England probably doesn’t want to see results for “Prince Wilhelm” of Germany.
 Also, when someone searches for “Bill Clinton,” and the majority of relevant search results use “William Clinton” instead, the expanded query should treat results for “Bill Clinton” and “William Clinton” as equally relevant to each other so that the results returned aren’t “Bill Clinton” results followed by “William Clinton” related pages.

 The patent application is: